kalviumcommunity/S66_Electricity_Consumption_Tracker/README.md

    - Allow users to log daily electricity usage, including timestamps and consumption data (in kWh).

 3. **Real-Time Monitoring**
-   - Integrate with smart meters or allow manual data entry to track electricity usage in real time.
+   - Allow data entry to track electricity usage in real time.

 4. **Alerts and Notifications**
    - Send notifications to users when consumption exceeds predefined thresholds.